openebs/openebs/k8s/upgrades/0.8.0-0.8.1/README.md

 After updating the YAML or helm chart or helm chart values, you can use the above procedures to upgrade the OpenEBS Operator

-## Step 2: Upgrade the OpenEBS Volumes
+## Step 2: Upgrade the OpenEBS Pools and Volumes

-Even after the OpenEBS Operator has been upgraded to 0.8.1, the Storage volumes (both jiva and cStor)  will continue to work with older versions.
-Use the following steps to upgrade the Volumes.
+Even after the OpenEBS Operator has been upgraded to 0.8.1, the cStor Storage Pools and volumes (both jiva and cStor)  will continue to work with older versions.
+Use the following steps in the same order to upgrade cStor Pools and volumes.

 *Note: Upgrade functionality is still under active development.
 It is highly recommended to schedule a downtime for the application using the OpenEBS PV while performing this upgrade.
 Also, make sure you have taken a backup of the data before starting the below upgrade procedure.*